Scoldingatom205/Social-Listening-Analysis-COD/README.md

 #### 2. Topic Modeling:
 Using BERTopic, we identified and categorized the top topics mentioned in both Reddit posts and Steam reviews.
 These topics reflect the most pressing concerns and highlights for players:

 - **Gameplay Experience:** Players praised the overall mechanics and fluidity of BO6, with positive feedback around the innovative omnimovement.
+They enjoy the fast-paced movement and high-kill environment.
 There is minor pushback on the time-to-kill with players hoping it would increase a touch.
 - **Weapon Balancing:** Discussions around weapon power and balance were heavily debated, with players calling for adjustements to be made on the Jackal, AMES, AK-47 and C9 before launch.
 - **Map Design:** The new maps was mostly well-received.
 There were concerns over spawn points, the small map size and how it applies to certain game modes, and the 'power positioning' of certain sides of the map that were more favorable and difficult to overcome.
 - **Server Performance:** This was the most common area of negative feedback during Weekend 1 but saw a significant improvement on the latter half of the each beta weekend.